vprawin/GraphDB-Neo4j-IOT_Telemetry/README.md

-# GraphDB Using Neo4j
+# Representing HP IOT Telemetry Data in form of GraphDB Using Neo4j

-## Create GraphDB Representing HP Printer Entities
+## GraphDB

 A graph database, also known as a graph-oriented database or graph data store, is a type of NoSQL database that uses graph theory to store, map, and query relationships between data.
 In a graph database, data is represented in the form of nodes and edges, where nodes represent entities and edges represent relationships between these entities.